 Failure to adequately assess your vendors’ risk exposes you to reputational risks that could hurt your organization.
 Besides the obvious physical damage that a breach causes, the reputation of your company is at stake.
 Whether customers hear from you or from the headlines that their private information has been compromised, customer confidence is reduced and that loss may be irrevocable.

 Clearly, performing a risk assessment is an integral step in evaluating the security posture of your vendors.
 But it’s not the only step.
 It is simply a snapshot of your vendors’ current security practices, meant to help you understand your vendors’ weaknesses.
-Next, you need to create a third-party security management program to manage the vendor risks.
+Next, you need to create a third-party security management program to manage vendor risks.
 This takes time and effort, especially when working with numerous vendors.
+The good news is that an end-to-end third-party security management platform such as Panorays can quickly, easily and thoroughly assess vendor cyber risk to your organization.

 Panorays helps expedite your third-party security management program through its automated platform.
-It is the only platform providing a rapid supplier Cyber Risk Rating that combines automated security questionnaire results with attack surface evaluations while also considering business context.
-Additionally, the platform ensures your vendors’ compliance to regulations and standards by continuously monitoring any security changes with your vendor.
+It is the only platform providing a rapid supplier Cyber Risk Rating that combines automated security questionnaire results with external attack surface evaluations while also considering the business context.
+Additionally, the platform ensures your vendors’ compliance with regulations and standards by continuously monitoring any security changes with your vendor.